digitoimistodude/air-search/README.md

 ```

 #### Search text input
-If air-search is used as a replacement for normal search
+If air-search is used as a replacement for normal search.

-*Search field should have its `name` as `s`
+* Search field should have its `name` as `s`
 ```html
   <input type="text" name="s">
 ```